United States Foreign Intelligence Surveillance Court: Judicial and public oversight

 Jameel Jaffer, the ACLU's deputy legal director, said in light of revelations that the government secured telephone records from Verizon and Internet data from some of the largest providers that safeguards that are supposed to be protecting individual privacy are not working.
 Elizabeth Goitein, co-director of the Liberty and National Security Program at the Brennan Center for Justice in New York, wrote in the Wall Street Journal that when courts make mistakes, the losing party has the right to appeal and the erroneous decision is reversed.
 "That process cannot happen when a secret court considers a case with only one party before it."

 According to The Guardian, "The broad scope of the court orders, and the nature of the procedures set out in the documents, appear to clash with assurances from President Obama and senior intelligence officials that the NSA could not access Americans' call or email information without warrants".
-Glenn Greenwald, who published details of the PRISM surveillance program, explained:

-that this entire process is a fig leaf, "oversight" in name only.
-It offers no real safeguards.
-That's because no court monitors what the NSA is actually doing when it claims to comply with the court-approved procedures.
-Once the Fisa court puts its approval stamp on the NSA's procedures, there is no external judicial check on which targets end up being selected by the NSA analysts for eavesdropping.
-The only time individualized warrants are required is when the NSA is specifically targeting a US citizen or the communications are purely domestic.
-When it is time for the NSA to obtain Fisa court approval, the agency does not tell the court whose calls and emails it intends to intercept.
-It instead merely provides the general guidelines which it claims are used by its analysts to determine which individuals they can target, and the Fisa court judge then issues a simple order approving those guidelines.
-The court endorses a one-paragraph form order stating that the NSA's process contains all the required elements' and that the revised NSA, FBI and CIA minimization procedures submitted with the amendment 'are consistent with the requirements of [50 U.S.C. § 1881a(e)] and with the fourth amendment to the Constitution of the United States.
-As but one typical example, The Guardian has obtained an August 19, 2010, Fisa court approval from Judge John D. Bates which does nothing more than recite the statutory language in approving the NSA's guidelines.
+Glenn Greenwald, who published details of the PRISM surveillance program, argued that the Foreign Intelligence Surveillance Court’s oversight of NSA surveillance is largely formal and does not involve meaningful monitoring of the agency’s targeting decisions.
+He said the court approves broad surveillance procedures and guidelines without reviewing specific targets, leaving decisions about who is monitored largely to NSA analysts.
+According to Greenwald, compliance is overseen mainly by executive branch agencies rather than through ongoing, independent judicial review.